kubeflow/kubeflow/ROADMAP.md

    * CI for applications in scope for 1.0 (notebooks, job operators, central dashboard etc..)
    * [Kanban board](https://github.com/orgs/kubeflow/projects/13)

+Support for hardware accelerated training and inference

+   * Automatic injection of device configuration needed to use hardware accelerators for training and inference

 ## Kubeflow 1.0